aptech/docs/docs/CR-minv.rst

     :param y: data
     :type y: NxK matrix

-    :return z: whose values are the minimum of each element from the arguments *x* and *y*.
+    :return z: values are the minimum of each element from the arguments *x* and *y*.

     :rtype z: NxK matrix